brendanobra/Ripple/kb/ops/janus.md

 # Tips
-janus has a development cluster, which is a safe space to do scary things (but be nice, others play there as well)
+janus has a [development cluster] (https://watchtower.dev.us-east-1.janus.comcast.com/?orgId=1), which is a safe space to do scary things (but be nice, others play there as well)

 The export from ripple is curently every minute, so it requires some patience to see values updated